quchen/quchen.github.io/README.md

 Hello.

-I’m David Luposchainsky, known as »quchen« in most online communities, or using as »blackout« in online games.
+I’m David Luposchainsky, known as »quchen« in most online communities, or  as »blackout« in online games.
 This simple site aggregates various things about me.

 - **Email** dluposchainsky at the service of Google.
 PGP keys available on [Keybase][quchen@keybase]